antadde/N-SDM/README.md

 # About N-SDM

-Bringing together leading-edge species distribution modelling (SDM) techniques into one high-performance computing (HPC) pipeline, we developed N-SDM, an SDM platform mainly written in R language aimed at delivering reproducible outputs for standard biodiversity assessments.
-A key characteristic of N-SDM is that it has been built around a spatially-nested framework intended to facilitate the combined use of species occurrence data retrieved from multiple sources and at different spatial scales.
-In practice, this is done in N-SDM by combining two models fitted with scale-specific species and covariate data (e.g.: global and local).
-Among other benefits, this strategy allows addressing the potential issue of niche truncation.
-A second key characteristic of N-SDM is that it has been explicitly designed for HPC environments, filling the gap in the availability of SDM platforms directly connectable to computing clusters.
-Among several others, the set of state-of-the-art SDM features embodied in N-SDM includes a newly devised covariate selection procedure, five modelling algorithms, an algorithm-specific hyperparameter grid search and the ensemble of small models approach.
-Finally, N-SDM has been designed to be easily customizable and allows to directly benefit from the inputs of both the computational modelling community and species experts.
+Uniting species distribution modelling (SDM) techniques into one high-performance computing (HPC) pipeline, we developed N-SDM, an SDM platform aimed at delivering reproducible outputs for standard biodiversity assessments.
+N-SDM was built around a spatially-nested framework, intended at facilitating the combined use of species occurrence data retrieved from multiple sources and at various spatial scales.
+N-SDM allows combining two models fitted with species and covariate data retrieved from global to local scales, which is useful for addressing the issue of spatial niche truncation.
+The set of state-of-the-art SDM features embodied in N-SDM includes a newly devised covariate selection procedure, five modelling algorithms, an algorithm-specific hyperparameter grid search and the ensemble of small-models approach.
+N-SDM is designed to be run on HPC environments, allowing the parallel processing of thousands of species at the same time.

 # Prerequisites

 Prerequisites for running N-SDM include:

-1.	you are working on a Linux HPC cluster equipped with the Slurm workload manager
+1. Linux cluster computer equipped with the Slurm workload manager

-2.	the list of available modules in your system include gcc, r, proj, perl, curl, geos and gdal
+2.	availability of the modules (with versions used for N-SDM development) gcc (9.3.0), r (4.0.5), proj (5.2.0), perl (5.32.1), curl (7.76.1), geos (3.8.1) and gdal (2.4.4)

-3.	you have cloned this GitHub repository (N-SDM/N-SDM) in your working directory `git clone https://github.com/N-SDM/N-SDM.git .`
+3.	a clone of the N-SDM/N-SDM GitHub repository in the working directory `git clone https://github.com/N-SDM/N-SDM.git .`

-4.	you have installed the nsdm R package `remotes::install_github("N-SDM/N-SDM/scripts/nsdm-project/functions", upgrade=FALSE)`
+4.	an installation of the nsdm R package `remotes::install_github("N-SDM/N-SDM/scripts/nsdm-project/functions", upgrade=FALSE)`

-5. [optional for running the N-SDM example] you have downloaded the 6GB zip file containing example species and covariate data in the ./data folder `curl -o ./data/nsdm-project.zip  https://drive.switch.ch/index.php/s/BlN3GV7x8M8CCI7/download`
+5. [optional for running the N-SDM example] download the 6GB zip file containing example species and covariate data in the ./data folder `curl -o ./data/nsdm-project.zip  https://drive.switch.ch/index.php/s/BlN3GV7x8M8CCI7/download`

-6. [optional for running the N-SDM example] you have unzipped nsdm-project.zip in the data folder `unzip ./data/nsdm-project.zip -d ./data/nsdm-project/`
+6. [optional for running the N-SDM example] unzip nsdm-project.zip in the data folder `unzip ./data/nsdm-project.zip -d ./data/nsdm-project/`

 # Example N-SDM run